-Croatia: RWE withdrew from TPP Plomin15.
-June 2015. / SEE Energy News
+Croatia: RWE withdrew from TPP Plomin, SEE Energy News

 After nearly 20 years of cooperation on the construction and operation of thermal power plant Plomin 2, the German energy giant RWE Energie ended a strategic collaboration with the Croatian Electric Power Industry (HEP) in company TPP Plomin.